Chapter 2 - Eligibility Requirements

 The petitioner was the subject of a valid order that was terminated based on age before or after filing the SIJ petition (provided the petitioner was under 21 years of age at the time of filing the SIJ petition).

-A juvenile court order does not necessarily terminate because of a petitioner’s move to another court’s jurisdiction.
-In general, a court maintains jurisdiction when it orders the child placed in a different state or makes a custody determination and the legal custodian relocates to a new jurisdiction.
-If, however, a child relocates to a new jurisdiction and is not living in a court ordered placement or with the court ordered custodian, then the petitioner must submit:
+A juvenile court order does not necessarily terminate because of a petitioner’s move to another court’s jurisdiction, and a juvenile leaving the court-ordered placement without permission or authorization does not by itself affect SIJ eligibility.
+In general, a court maintains jurisdiction when it orders the juvenile placed in a different state or makes a custody determination and the juvenile and the legal custodian relocate to a new jurisdiction.
+If, however, a juvenile permanently relocates to a new state and is not living in a court-ordered placement, then the petitioner must submit:

 Evidence that the court is still exercising jurisdiction over the petitioner; or